 When an apparent violation of residence hall policy occurs, an incident report is filed.
-All reports are reviewed by the AD, as well as the Community Conduct Officer.
+All reports are reviewed by the AD, as well as the Office of Student Conduct.
 Violations that may warrant minor sanctions are adjudicated by the AD and violations that may warrant more severe sanctions are forwarded to Student Conduct for adjudication.
-Students may either have an Administrative Conduct Meeting/Hearing or a Hearing Board, depending on severity of the apparent violation and/or preference.
+Students may either have an Student Conduct Conference, Administrative Meeting/Hearing or a Hearing Board, depending on severity of the apparent violation and/or preference.